2023–24 Australian Baseball League season: Postseason

-The postseason is scheduled to begin on Australia Day, 26 January 2024, with four teams making the playoffs.
+The postseason began on Australia Day, 26 January 2024, with four teams making the playoffs.
 All postseason series will use a best-of-three format, with the first-placed Adelaide Giants hosting the fourth-placed Melbourne Aces and the second-placed Perth Heat hosting the third-placed Brisbane Bandits.
-The winners of the semi-finals will compete for the Claxton Shield, beginning on 2 February 2024.
+The winners of the semi-finals competed the Claxton Shield, beginning on 2 February 2024.